holepunchto/bare/README.md

 #### `const exports = Addon.load(specifier)`

 Load a static or dynamic native addon identified by `specifier`.
-If `specifier` is not a static native addon, Bare will instead look for a matching dynamic object library using `Addon.resolve()`.
-Modules with native addons can use this mechanism to export their bindings, such as by doing `module.exports = Addon.load(__dirname)` from the root of the module.
-This will allow them to be used in both static and dynamic contexts.
+If `specifier` is not a static native addon, Bare will instead look for a matching dynamic object library.

 #### `specifier = Addon.resolve(specifier)`

-Resolve a dynamic native addon specifier by searching for a dynamic object library matching `specifier`.
+Resolve a native addon specifier by searching for a static native addon or dynamic object library matching `specifier`.

 #### `const unloaded = Addon.unload(specifier)`